 If you must go out remember that the restrictions and guidelines are to protect you as much as they are in place to protect others.

-To keep the COVID-19 virus from spreading it is vital that all Washingtonians
+To slow the spread of the COVID-19 virus it is vital that we

-- Keep six feet away from others,
+- Keep at least six feet away from others,

 - Wear a cloth face covering,

 - Meet outdoors instead of indoors whenever possible,

 - Wash your hands, and cover coughs and sneezes.

 If you are interested in more details click here for the Washington Department of Health Data Dashboard or copy and paste this link into your web browser; https://www.doh.wa.gov/Emergencies/COVID19/DataDashboard